CUIZIA/Solene_Microlimat/simulation_model/Conduction model.md

 \end{cases}
 $$

+When the simulation time step is short (approximately 10 minutes), it is necessary to account for the thin layers of the wall to consider high-frequency effects [10].
+Conversely, since the model’s thermal capacity is concentrated within the wall, the internal temperature node $T_{\text{int}}$ immediately accounts for the heat flux reaching the inner surfaces of the **3R2C** model.
+Our approach systematically transfers 5% of the two internal capacities to each surface of the wall.
+As a result, we define the **3R4C model**.
+The advantage of this method lies in its simplicity and sufficient accuracy.
 According to the following equation, the 5% method is applied to redistribute 5% of the capacitance from the **3R2C model** to the nearest surfaces, creating two additional capacitances:
 - $C_e$: Associated with the external surface,
 - $C_i$: Associated with the internal surface.